 Incompatibilities

-The use of timers is not exclusive to PWM outputs; it is also shared with other functions.
-Using functions that require these timers will mean that we cannot use some of the PWM pins simultaneously.
+The use of Timers is not exclusive to PWM outputs, but is shared with other functions.
+Using functions that require the use of these Timers will mean that we cannot use some of the PWM pins simultaneously.

 The servo library makes intensive use of timers, so while we are using it, we will not be able to use some of the PWM outputs.

-In the case of Arduino Uno, Mini, and Nano, the servo library uses Timer 1, so we will not be able to use pins 9 and 10 while using a servo.
+In the case of Arduino Uno, Mini, and Nano, the servo library uses Timer 1, so we cannot use pins 9 and 10 while using a servo.

 In the case of Arduino Mega, it will depend on the number of servos we use.